Damien – Omen II: Plot

-A week after the funerals of Robert and Katherine Thorn, archaeologist Carl Bugenhagen learns that their adopted son Damien is still alive.
-Confiding to his friend Michael Morgan that Damien is the Antichrist, Bugenhagen wants him to give Damien's new guardian a box containing the means to kill Damien.
-As Morgan is unconvinced, Bugenhagen takes him to a local ruin to see the mural of Yigael's Wall, which was said to have been drawn by a monk who saw the Devil and had visions of the Antichrist as he would appear from birth to adulthood.
-Though Morgan believes him upon seeing an ancient depiction of the Antichrist with Damien's face, both he and Bugenhagen are trapped and buried alive as the tunnel collapses.
+One week after the events of the first film, archaeologist Carl Bugenhagen learns that Damien Thorn is still alive.
+In Acre, Israel, Bugenhagen asks his friend Michael Morgan to deliver a box to Damien's new guardian, explaining that Damien is the Antichrist and that the box contains the Seven Daggers of Megiddo needed to kill him.
+When Morgan expresses scepticism, Bugenhagen takes him to a local ruin to see the mural of Yigael's Wall, which was said to have been drawn by a monk who had visions of the Antichrist as he would appear from birth to adulthood.
+Morgan believes him upon seeing Damien's face painted on the mural, but both he and Bugenhagen are buried alive after the ruins abruptly collapse.

-Seven years later, the 12-year-old Damien is living in Chicago with his uncle, industrialist Richard Thorn and his second wife, Ann.
-Damien gets along well with his cousin Mark, Richard's son from his first marriage, with whom Damien is enrolled in a military academy.
-However, Damien is despised by Richard's aunt, Marion, who sees him as a bad influence on Mark and demands that they be separated.
-Ann vehemently reacts and demands she leave.
-Aunt Marion threatens to rewrite her will, i.e. the allocation of her shares in the family business.
-She is found dead in her bed by Ann the following morning, an apparent heart attack after being visited by a raven, perched on her window sill, in the dead of night.
+Seven years later, the 12-year-old Damien is living in Chicago with his uncle and step-aunt, Richard and Ann Thorn.
+Damien gets along well with his cousin Mark, with whom Damien is enrolled in a military academy, but is despised by Richard's aunt Marion, who sees him as a bad influence on Mark and threatens to cut Richard out of her will if he does not separate the two boys.
+Late one night, Marion suffers a fatal heart attack after being scared by a raven that appears in her room.